 enrich both participants and their organizations and require full

 encourage individual growth and to foster productive interaction among

 participants.
 For that reason, proficiency in written and spoken English

 any other required documents in order to prepare the application for

 review by the Admissions Committee.

-The program will be delivered using the following methodologies:
+The program will be delivered using the

-Lectures, discussions, syndicate work, Videos, case studies and
+following methodologies: Lectures, discussions, syndicate work, Videos,

 Our portfolio of more than 200 training courses are currently designed to address the current training needs of our clients incorporating latest trends and internationally accepted best practices, in each distinct subject area.